apurba-biswas/apurba-biswas.github.io/_pages/about.md

 Hi there! 👋

-Welcome to my home on the internet - I'm using this site as a portfolio showcasing some of the work I've completed throughout my graduate and undergraduate studies, and internships in-between.
+This site serves as a portfolio showcasing some of the work I've completed throughout my career, graduate and undergraduate studies, and internships in-between.

 🚧  Please note this site is currently under semi-active construction

-I'm currently a physics graduate student at the University of Toronto, studying Atmospheric Physics and Machine learning things.
-I hold a Masters in Physics, and have spent most of my time in education or research internships.
+I'm currently a geospatial and carbon markets analyst at Trove Research

+Previously, I have spent 5 good years in academia, in university or research internships in-between.
+I hold a Masters in Physics, after which I spent a year as a graduate researcher and PhD Candidate studying Atmospheric Physics and Machine Learning.
 I've been lucky to learn at these institutions, and hope more good fortune comes my way!

-Have a look at my :
+Please have a look at my :
 - CV
+- Career & Work experience
 - Portfolio: graduate & internship research
-- Some graduate and undergraduate coursework : Theoretical and Computational Physics
+- Coursework : some graduate and undergraduate coursework in Theoretical and Computational Physics

-Feel free to reach me by Github/e-mail by apu.biswas-at-mail.utoronto.ca
+Feel free to reach me via LinkedIn.
+I do not have any other social media presence.